Communication

 Weekly Classroom Update with Shout-Outs for Students

-If parents don’t know what’s going on in their child’s classes, they can’t support their learning in any concrete way.
+If families don’t know what’s going on in their child’s classes, they can’t support their learning in any concrete way.
 If their child is struggling, they might not know what help is available to them.
 Simply including regular info about assignments and school support systems is a great way to get the information home.
 And research is clear that consistent school communications improves student attendance, behavior, and performance.

 Section of a Weekly Class Update with Info About Schoolwork